 ENVD 172 - Environmental Design Fundamentals: Black & White Collage.
 An individual project with final exploration by the entire group, this assignment allows students to begin thinking critically about design.

-Sophomores begin three concentrated years of architectural design studio work for the completion of the Bachelor’s degree (four years for a Master’s degree).
+Sophomores begin three concentrated years of architectural design studio work for the completion of the Bachelor’s degree which leads towards a admission into the Master’s degree.
 All classroom learning gets directly applied in the studio through individual and group projects.
 Students are required to purchase a laptop in the spring semester of their second year.

 ARCH 272 - Architectural Design I: Architecture for the Birds.
 The Bird House project motivates second year students to develop architecture in full scale and engage in a competition among their peers.